Skip to main content

 • work to a plan or 'brief' agreed with the client

-• work out costs, practicality and availability of materials
+• calculate costs, timings and types of materials for a job

-• prepare sketches for ideas, by hand or using computer software
+• sketch ideas by hand or using computer-aided design (CAD) software

-• work with manufacturers on the production process
+• work with manufacturers on mass produced products

 Working environment